 Let’s talk about this new study.

-This study (and it’s a massive one!) compared the diets of mothers whose babies suffered neural tube defects (NTD) with the diets of mothers who had healthy babies.
+This study compared the diets of mothers whose babies suffered neural tube defects (NTD) with the diets of mothers who had healthy babies.
 The results?
 Researchers now have reason to believe that mothers on low-carb diets have as much as a 30% increased risk of their babies developing a neural tube defect.
 And why?
 Well, the key player could very well be folate, a B-vitamin found in fortified flour, legumes, and leafy green vegetables (fun fact: the word “folate” is related to the word “foliage!”).

 Folate & Risk of Neural Tube Defects